VCU student project to help region's planners improve transit access for people with disabilities

 While there are plenty of sidewalks downtown and in older city neighborhoods, there are other areas where they are damaged by overgrown trees or obstructed by old utility poles.
 There are also some areas with less consistent sidewalk coverage and high concentrations of people with disabilities, Cazares said.

-In four census tracts along the Jefferson Davis Highway corridor, which are predominantly Black or Hispanic, the rate of households that include a disabled person varies from 18% to 24%, according to U.S. Census data cited in one of Cazare's proposal papers.
+In four census tracts along the Jefferson Davis Highway corridor that have predominantly Black or Hispanic residents, the rate of households that include a disabled person ranges from 18% to 24%, according to U.S. Census data cited in one of Cazares’ proposal papers.

-The advent of the suburbs in that period preceded the adoption of the Americans with Disabilities Act, which that means old infrastructure and buildings do not have to comply with all of the federal law's regulations.
-So redevelopment and new construction in those areas compels developers to improve accessibility and comply with ADA standards, all while public demands for better bicycle and pedestrian infrastructure becomes more common in suburban areas that are becoming more urbanized.
+The advent of the suburbs that started 70 years ago preceded the adoption of the Americans with Disabilities Act, which means old infrastructure and buildings do not have to comply with all of the federal law’s regulations in some cases.
+So redevelopment and new construction compel developers to improve accessibility and comply with ADA standards, all while public demand for better bicycle and pedestrian infrastructure becomes more common in suburban areas that are becoming more urbanized.

 Chet Parsons, director of transportation at PlanRVA, said pedestrian travel for disabled people can be difficult outside of the city as well, as there are generally fewer sidewalks in older suburban neighborhoods and shopping centers.

-"Henrico and Chesterfield don't have as good coverage cause it's been a car dominated culture going back to the 1950s when the interstates were built," he said.
-"I think it's a good thing for the region that we're starting to see a shift."
+“Henrico and Chesterfield don’t have as good coverage cause it’s been a car-dominated culture going back to the 1950s when the interstates were built,” Parsons said.
+“I think it’s a good thing for the region that we’re starting to see a shift.”

 That’s where new funding from the Central Virginia Transit Authority could come into play.

-As part of legislation that created the new regional authority, the state recently raised sales and fuels tax for localities in the region in order to pay for road and transit projects across the region.
+As part of legislation that created the new regional authority, the state recently raised sales and fuels tax rates for localities in the region in order to pay for road and transit projects across the area.

 The tax revenue is expected to generate $137 million this year.
 Annual revenue is expected to exceed $200 million by 2023, according to estimates by the Virginia Department of Transportation.